- Carolina Quiroga-Stultz

 So around 11 PM, she went outside her porch, she sat down on her rocking chair, she called her favorite dog Pepita, she wiped off the dog's sleep, la lagaña, the eye boogers, and then she rubbed on her eyelids, and she waited.

 Rosa followed the whisper to her right, and then is when she saw the first of the blessed souls, the souls of the purgatory.
 It was right there passing by the creek, by the church, and after her were so many others with their white robes, their candles, praying, and some of them dragging chains.

 Rosa watched the procession passing by, and when it seemed that the procession was about to fade away in the distance, the last of the animas stopped and turned around, and in a blink of an eye, it was right in front of her, offering Rosa her candle.

 If there was something that Rosa knew was that you don't mess with the animas, you don't make them mad.
 So what option did she have?
 Rosa went to grab the candle, and when she did, the anima disappeared, vanished in the air.
 But Rosa was still holding the candle.
 She dropped it, and she ran back inside.
 She closed the door, but when she looked down, the candle was right by her feet.
 She thought that one of the dogs had brought it in.

-So, she grabbed the candle, she walked outside, and she walked along the creek and she tossed the candle in, where there was a little bit more of water, and then she ran back inside her house.
-She closed the door and she locked herself in the room and sat down on her bed with her rosary and she began to pray.
-And she prayed, and she prayed until finally she was able to calm herself down.
-But when she opened her eyes the candle was right in front of her.
-Ooh, that night she could not get rid of that candle and she could not get any sleep.
+So, she grabbed the candle, she walked outside, and she walked along the creek, and she tossed the candle in, where there was a little bit more water, and then she ran back inside her house.
+She closed the door, and she locked herself in the room and sat down on her bed with her rosary, and she began to pray.
+And she prayed, and she prayed until finally, she was able to calm herself down.
+But when she opened her eyes, the candle was right in front of her.
+Ooh, that night she could not get rid of that candle, and she could not get any sleep.